FUSION TECHNIQUE w/ Short Play Production

 Fusion Technique exercises the actor by cross-training, step by step, with the core goals of each of these disciplines:

-Extreme “action” and “objective” exercises via Stanislavsky, Stella Adler, Earl Gister-Yale School of Drama
+• Extreme “action” and “objective” exercises via Stanislavsky, Stella Adler, Practical Aesthics, Earl Gister-Yale School of Drama

-Applicants for studio classes in Fusion must have previous training; a self-taped monologue and letter of intent required.
-There will be final performances of scenes on-camera, and for a live, invited audience.
+Applicants for studio classes in Fusion must have previous training.
+A 1 to 2 minute self-taped monologue and letter of intent is required.
+With Fusion Technique classes, there are final performances of published short play works for a live, invited audience.

 Fusion Technique